The IUCN World Heritage Outlook 4 will be launched at the IUCN World Conservation Congress in October 2025

 Based on expert knowledge, IUCN's World Heritage Outlook is designed to track the state of conservation of all natural World Heritage sites over time.
-Implemented by the IUCN World Heritage Programme and IUCN's World Commission on Protected Areas (WCPA), it aims to provide reliable, transparent and independent information on the present situation and future prospects of natural World Heritage through Conservation Outlook Assessments.
+Implemented by the IUCN World Heritage Team and IUCN's World Commission on Protected Areas (WCPA), it aims to provide reliable, transparent and independent information on the present situation and future prospects of natural World Heritage through Conservation Outlook Assessments.

 The IUCN World Heritage Outlook is a proactive step to overcome existing and potential knowledge gaps through a methodological approach.
 The best available data from a wide range of sources and consultation with stakeholders is mobilized into a single IUCN hub for natural World Heritage.